 I am Ruth Grant.
 I have lived in Gateshead for 25 years.
 My 3 children are adult and I want to give something back in a school setting.
 Larkspur Primary lies in the parish of St John's, where I belong, and in 2011 I began to volunteer to hear children read.
 When Mrs Liddle became Head Teacher she asked me to join the Governing Body.
-I am the link for English and this year am serving as Vice Chair.
+I am the link for English.
 I am glad to be able to support the dedicated staff team in the great work they are doing, and still love coming into school each week to read with children.

 Stephanie Mills says